-- Research the biology and diseases of reef-building corals
+3. Research the diseases of reef-building corals

-- Research sustainable management of coral reefs
+4. Research sustainable management of coral diseases and coral reefs

-- Develop a plan to study the effect of one method of reversing coral reef loss
+5. Develop a plan to study the effect of one method of reversing coral reef loss

-- Create a presentation to secure funding for your study
+6. Create a presentation to secure funding for your study

 Divide the tasks 1 though 4 among your group members so that each person has one research task.
 Work together to complete tasks 5 and 6.

-The Question: Where are coral reefs found?
+1. Where are coral reefs found?

-The Question: Why are coral reefs important to humans?
+Why are coral reefs important to humans?